FreeFrame/FFGL/FFGL-SDK/Projects/FFGLHost/Eclipse/FFGLHost/README.txt

   - Click Path Mappings : Found Mappings
   - Click Edit
   - Click on the mapping in the list and click Edit to change it.
   - Change the location to match the root of your FFGL SDK checkout.
+  - Repeat for both run/debug configurations
+Alternatively, you can open the open the *.launch configuration files with a text editor and replace references to PATH_TO_FFGL_SDK with the path to the root of your SDK install.

 Notes:
 I've added a builder that moves both the Debug and Release versions